Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: SIMULATION STUDY

-In order to better understand the effects of different parameter combinations on the performance of both tests, Figure \ref{fig:balance} focuses on the $\alpha = 0.05$ case and breaks out the results by study design.
-The top row of the figure depicts the standard test, while the bottom row depicts the AHT test; columns correspond to the number of clusters.
-Within each graph, results are given by study design (on the horizontal axis), with colors corresponding to the dimension of the test.
-In the top panel, it can be seen that the rejection rate of the standard test increases with the dimension of the test ($q$) and the degree of unbalance in the study design.
+Figure \ref{fig:balance} breaks out the rejection rates by study design, focusing on a sample size of \(m = 30\).
+In the bottom row, it can be seen that the rejection rate of the standard test increases with the dimension of the test (\(q\)) and the degree of unbalance in the study design.
 Differences between the balanced and unbalanced designs are largest for the CR and DD designs, with smaller discrepancies in RB designs.
-The bottom row of Figure \ref{fig:balance} displays results for the AHT test; here we focus on three trends.
-First, the rejection rate of the AHT test usually increases as the dimension of the test increases, though never above 0.073.
-Second, unbalanced designs led to rejection rates that were usually below the nominal $\alpha$---just the opposite of how the standard test is affected by unbalance.
-This trend is the strongest for CR and DD designs, where Type I error can be close to 0 at its minimum.
-Third, for studies with at least 30 clusters, rejection rates are very closes to nominal (between 0.032 and 0.057) across all conditions studied.
+In the top row, rejection rates of the AHT test are near or below nominal (between 0.019 and 0.054) across all conditions with at least 30 clusters.
+Unbalanced designs lead to rejection rates that are usually below the nominal \(\alpha\)---just the opposite of how the standard test is affected by unbalance.
+This trend is the strongest for CR and DD designs.
+At the smallest sample size, the rejection rates of the AHT test are close to 0 in unbalanced CR and DD designs (see Appendix Figures \ref{fig:balance_005_15}-\ref{fig:balance_10_15}).